Last updated: November 10, 2025

 September 2023

 However, the user manual states a maximum load for bread dough of 8 lbs, which is 3.6 kg.
-I typically work with dough weighing up to 3.4 kg, which maximizes the 6.5-quart capacity of the mixing bowl as the dough rises on the center column.
+I typically work with dough weighing up to 3.4 kg, which maximizes the 6.5-quart capacity of the mixing bowl as the dough rises high on the center column.

 NutriMill sells a high-capacity, bottom-drive stainless steel bowl (a design without a tall center column) that can replace the Artiste’s 6.5-quart plastic bowl.
 However, NutriMill advised me that despite the larger capacity of the bottom-drive stainless steel bowl, the machinery inside the Artiste itself should not be taxed with more than 6 lbs or 2.7 kg of dough.